itteco/oembed-api/README.md

 ## For your open-source project

-So you need embeds for your open-source project. [oEmbed](http://oembed.com) is great fit.
+So you need embeds for your open-source project. [oEmbed](http://oembed.com) is a great fit.
 There are many solutions available, including open-source solutions or commercial APIs.
 Say, [Iframely parsers](https://github.com/itteco/iframely) and [Iframely cloud](https://iframely.com) to mention a few.

-oEmbed protocols make it possible for users of your open-source package to switch between implementations with ease, just by changing API endpoint address.
+oEmbed protocol makes it possible for users of your open-source package to switch between implementations with ease, just by changing API endpoint address.
 So you don’t lock them down if you go with oEmbed.
-However, you do need a default endpoint to put it in your box.
+However, you do need a default proxy endpoint to put it in your box.

-To help you out, we make the two endpoints open, free and public (no API keys):
+To help you out, we make these two endpoints open, free and public (no API keys):

 * oEmbed API:
 [>> http://open.iframe.ly/oembed?url=…. & origin=…](http://open.iframe.ly/api/oembed?url=http://vimeo.com/62092214&origin=)